Picovoice/rhino/demo/python/README.md

 ### File Demo

 It allows testing Rhino on a corpus of audio files.
 The demo is mainly useful for quantitative performance benchmarking.
 It accepts 16kHz audio files.
-Porcupine processes a single-channel audio stream if a stereo file is provided it only processes the first (left) channel.
+Rhino processes a single-channel audio stream if a stereo file is provided it only processes the first (left) channel.
 Note that only the relevant spoken command should be present in the file and no other speech.
 Also there needs to be at least one second of silence at the end of the file.